List of significant shadow docket decisions of the United States Supreme Court

 These significant decisions are listed by the term year (Note: Each Supreme Court term officially begins on October 1 and extends through the next calendar year to September 30.
-But note that Court Docket numbering begins for the next term at the start of the Court recess on July 1.) and then grouped by issue area.
+But note that Court Docket numbering begins for the next term at the start of the Court recess on July 1.) and then grouped by issue area and chronologically.
 Each entry has the shadow docket case number (with a link to the Supreme Court Order Docket), a shortened case name, the date of the decision, a short summary of that decision and why it was particularly significant, and if known, the vote total and any dissenting opinions.